WBitencourt/wbitencourt/README.md

 👋 Hello, my name is Wendell Bitencourt.
 <br/>
 <br/>
 Software Engineer with a degree in Computer Science.

 I've been professionally active in the tech industry since 2019.

-I thrive on technological challenges as they provide the freedom to create and innovate.
+I love technology challenges because they give me the freedom to create and innovate.

-I deeply believe in this quote for what it represents in the daily struggles of a developer:
+I really believe in this quote for what it represents in the daily struggles of a developer:

 "Do your best with what you have, until you can do better with better means!" - Mario Sergio Cortella
 <br>